- Published on

 Are there network visibility gaps in this virtual environment?

-The network visibility gap in virtual environments stems from not having access to intra-Virtual Machine (VM) — or east-west — network traffic.
-With most enterprises deploying virtualization for cost savings and optimization, the datacenter visibility gap will continue to grow.
-More and more of today’s application workloads are being performed in the virtual environment.
+The network visibility gap in virtual environments stems from not having access to intra-Virtual Machine (VM) -- or east-west -- network traffic.
+With a majority of enterprises deploying virtualization for cost savings and optimization, the data center visibility gap will continue to grow.
+More and more of today's application workloads are being performed in the virtual environment.
 Traditional methods of gaining network visibility rely on access (via TAPs and SPANs) to physical network traffic.
 However, as data centers continue to migrate toward virtualization, an increasing percentage of traffic never hits the physical network.
 Maintaining security and compliance means security tools must have access to intra-VM traffic to detect threats and potential attacks.

 How does APCON help monitor traffic in a VMware infrastructure?